 Even though Danes and Norwegians often joke about the pronunciation of each other's languages, they share much of the same vocabulary and grammar.

-Danes and Norwegians can understand each other, but research has shown that Norwegians are better at understanding Danish, than Danes are at understanding Norwegian.
+Danes and Norwegians can understand each other, but studies have shown that Norwegians have an easier time understanding Danish than vice versa.

 Now that we have some basic background, let's see in more detail the similarities and differences between Danish and Norwegian.
 Here is an outline of what we'll cover: